hanglip/hanglip.github.io/_src/posts/2021-01-05-herby-christmas.md

 # HERBY CHRISTMAS

 Jasper packed a large bunch of *Artemisia Afra* for his Christmas holiday in Johannesburg.
-He and his daughter Shashi.
-Here are the resulting Christmas gifts:
+He and his daughter Shashi repacked into the resulting Christmas gifts:

 ![Artemesia Afra](/img/ArtemisiaGifts.png)